 Your web host will provide the server address and user name and password.
 They might also suggest a preferred protocol.
 You can use the advanced section for that.

 A higher number of connections generally corresponds to a fast transfer speed, though will also need a faster connection for the higher number of connections.
 Some web hosts limit the number of connections, in some cases blocking any further connection for some time, and note that this counts for all apps you might have open on your Mac.
 For example if your web host only allows a single connection and you already have an FTP app open, Sparkle might not be able to connect.

 If the connection succeeds and your web host is set up in a way that Sparkle can auto-detect, after a few seconds you will see the location save screen, signaling setup completion.

 Before the setup completion screen, Sparkle will show the filesystem of your web server, and you will need to locate the folder where the website needs to be published at the requested address, if your domain has older content then the folder containing that content is the right one.

 When you make changes and want to update the website, click on the Publish toolbar icon and click on the Publish button for each location you want to update.

-A notification will inform you of the complete notification if you have switched away from Sparkle.
+A notification will inform you of the publish completion if you have switched away from Sparkle.